BiswayanPaul/BlinkIt-Backend-Xempla/DOCUMENTATION.md

 6. Run the application using `npm start`.

 ## Conclusion
 The Blinkit delivery system backend provides a robust foundation for managing various aspects of the delivery process, including customer management, retailer management, product management, and order placement.
 With proper authentication, error handling, and integration with external APIs, the system ensures smooth operation and efficient delivery of products to customers.
-Further enhancements and optimizations can be made based on specific business requirements and user feedback.

 ---

-This documentation provides an overview of the Blinkit delivery system backend, its functionalities, technologies used, project structure, setup instructions, and a conclusion summarizing its significance and potential for future improvements.